 Tvind asked prosecutors to drop case

-In a new development, BT reports that in 2019, Petersen or other Tvind officials tried to persuade the Danish Finance Police to dismiss all charges against the organisation.
+In a new development, BT reports that in 2019, Petersen or other Tvind officials tried to persuade Denmark’s Financial Police to dismiss all charges against the organisation.
 This is shown in an excerpt of a letter that BT has obtained and authenticated.
-Titled Tvindsagen [the Tvind case], the letter is signed by Chief Legal Officer, Per Justesen of the Finance Police, which in 2012 merged with another agency and was officially renamed the Public Prosecutor for Serious Financial and International Crime (Danish acronym: SØIK).
+Titled Tvindsagen [the Tvind case], the letter is signed by Chief Legal Officer, Per Justesen of the Financial Police, which in 2012 merged with another agency and was officially renamed the Public Prosecutor for Serious Economic and International Crime (Danish acronym: SØIK).

 BT interviewed Birgitte Vestberg, a Danish lawyer and retired public prosecutor in international criminal cases.
 She commented that for Tvind “it makes sense to request a waiver of prosecution.
 It means he [Petersen] or they [other TG leaders] would like the Public Prosecutor to withdraw the appeal case. … It’s equivalent to having the slate cleaned, so that the charges are dropped before any indictment is filed.”